 Credited Service means service for certain periods in which you were not employed by the DCPS system but for which you may receive credit to be used for purposes of calculating your retirement benefit amount.
 [See D.C.
 Code § 38-2021.08]

 DCPS Service means your service as a DCPS teacher.

 DCPS System refers to the District of Columbia Public Day School System.
 The term does not include the D.C.
-Public Charter Schools
+Public Charter Schools.

-The term includes:
+The term also includes: